 12-26-16 Taiwan 'Nazi rally' school principal resigns

 Taiwan 'Nazi rally' school principal resigns

 The principal of a Taiwanese school whose students held a mock Nazi rally for a Christmas parade has resigned.
-Cheng Hsiao-ming, head of the Kuang Fu High School in Hsinchu, said he took "full responsibility" and apologised.
+Cheng Hsiao-ming, head of the Kuang Fu High School in Hsinchu, said he took "full responsibility" and apologized.
 Friday's "rally" featured a parade of swastika banners and a cardboard tank carrying one student performing a Nazi salute.
-Israel's representative called the event "deplorable" and Taiwan's presidential office has apologised.
+Israel's representative called the event "deplorable" and Taiwan's presidential office has apologized.
 Announcing his resignation, Mr Cheng said: "As educators, we should have taught students to have the right values.
 We will learn from the mistakes we made and have asked students to do so too."
 (Webmaster's comment: The great Evil is back all over the world in Asia, in Europe, and in America!)

 12-18-16 Why the Nazis studied American race laws for inspiration